How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Preservative

 Should you add a preservative to your emulsifying sugar scrub?
 This step will be optional and varies by personal preference.
-However, adding a preservative is recommended if you plan on making a bigger batch to ensure it’s shelf stable.

 Fragrance/Essential Oil

-How To Make And Emulsifying Sugar Scrub
+How To Make An Emulsifying Sugar Scrub

 1. Prep Your Ingredients